patrickvossler18/blog/_posts/2019-07-06-first-post.md

 * I've make sure that in the interfaces config the power-saving option is turned off

 I'll update this if I make any more progress on this.

+UPDATE:
+I totally forgot that I also assigned a permanent IP address for the raspberry pi on my local network.
+I did this by telling my wireless router to assign a static lease to my raspberry pi based on its MAC address.
+So far this has been working perfectly.
+Perhaps in the past the issue was that my raspberry pi's IP would change and that would explain why I would be able to ping or ssh into it even though everything seemed to be working fine.

+Looks like the problem has been solved!